 In fact, I love the checklist concept so much that when the University of Illinois at Chicago had me design my sexual communication workshop, I created a “vanilla” version of the checklist that had entries ranging from “oral sex” to “sex in public” to “tying up / being tied up”.
 (Okay, maybe it wasn’t entirely vanilla … well, I wanted to encourage people to voice things they weren’t sure about!)
 You can download my vanilla-ified checklist here.
-(Edit: A comment on this post alerted me to the Scarleteen version of a vanilla sexual checklist, which is way more comprehensive than mine! /end of edit)
+Also, Scarleteen has their own version of a vanilla sexual checklist, which is way more comprehensive than mine!

-Full disclosure: I’ve never actually used one of these myself — not my own, and not the BDSM version.
-(I think this is because once I got to the point where I was comfortable talking about these things, I had already researched the field somewhat and I had specific things in mind that I wanted to try.)
-So it’s entirely possible that many — or even most! — couples that use checklists find them totally lame and not useful.
-I just love the principle of the thing, though — the principle that a couple can have a lot of fun just by sitting down and talking about every conceivable sex act, being presented with some options that they maybe haven’t thought of before, and honestly describing how into each idea they each are.
+I just love the principle of the thing — the principle that a couple can have a lot of fun just by sitting down and talking about every conceivable sex act, being presented with some options that they maybe haven’t thought of before, and honestly describing how into each idea they each are.

 Check out the second post in this series, Sex Communication Tactic Derived from S&M #2: Safewords and Check-Ins.